 - 1. Set the shipping carton on a solid, flat surface. - 2.
-Remove everything from the carton except the generator. - 3.
-By lifting up on the frame of the unit, carefully remove the generator from the box (two people lifting is recommended).
+Remove everything from the carton except the generator. - By lifting up on the frame of the unit, carefully remove the generator from the box (two people lifting is recommended).

-Remove Shipping Support Spacers
+Remove Shipping Support Hardware

-To protect the generator during shipping, support spacers have been installed between the engine and frame.
-These spacers MUST BE REMOVED BEFORE adding oil or gasoline to the generator.
+To protect the generator during shipping, support hardware have been installed between the engine and frame.
+This hardware MUST BE REMOVED BEFORE adding oil or gasoline to the generator.

-DO NOT attempt to run generator without first removing the shipping support spacers.
+DO NOT attempt to run generator without first removing the shipping support hardware.
 Damage to the generator as a result of not removing the spacers will void the warranty.

-- BEFORE filling the engine with oil or gasoline, tip the generator onto its side as shown.
+- BEFORE filling the engine with oil or gasoline, tip the generator onto the control panel side.
 Tip onto the flattened cardboard box the generator came in or other protective surface so as to not scratch the frame. - 2.
 Remove the bolts from the orange support spacers and remove the spacers while lightly lifting the engine.
 Bolts and spacers can be discarded.